Uquinix/lotus/docs/system/arm/orangepi.rst

 .. code-block:: bash

-  $ qemu-system-arm -M orangepi-pc -nic user -nographic \
+  $ lotus-system-arm -M orangepi-pc -nic user -nographic \
       -kernel /path/to/uboot/u-boot -sd disk.img

 Use the following U-boot commands to load and boot a Linux kernel from SD card: